Governance Development

 All governance development work is carried out under L’nuey’s mandate from the Epekwitk Assembly of Councils.

-The Epekwitk Nationhood Gathering is called Maw-Lukuti’kw, a Mi’kmaw phrase that means “we work together.”
+The Epekwitk Nationhood Gathering is called Maw-Lukuti’kw (we work together).
 A bi-annual gathering for Epekwitnewaq Mi’kmaq to come together as one — to learn, discuss, and shape our shared path forward.

 The United Nations Declaration on the Rights of Indigenous Peoples Act (UNDA) became law in 2021.
 It commits Canada to align federal laws with UNDRIP and to advance true reconciliation through Indigenous-led action.